sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Container Orchestration In a Nutshell.md

 In Docker Swarm, we can manage multiple virtual machines together as a cluster.
 The only requirement is that all the virtual machines must have docker installed.
 From this cluster of machines, we need to make one of the virtual machine as manager.
 This manager machine will manage the deployments of containers across all other machines.
 All the other machines are also known as worker nodes or slaves.
 The key component of docker swarm is service.

+Service is one or more instances of a container running on one or more hosts.
 Service will let us run multiple replicas of a container that are distibuted across all the worker nodes.
 Service will provide us a single endpoint to acess all the containers.
 This means service also acts as a load balancer.
 If one of the instance fails, service will automatically run another instance as replacement.
 As service is acting as a load balancer, we need to de-register the failed instance from the service(so that it doesnot receive any traffic) and register the new instance to the service (so that it receives traffic).
 We dont need to do this manually as this is done automatically by Service.

 We can create a service with this command